DickinsonCollege/FarmData2/ONBOARDING.md

 # On-Boarding to FarmData2 #

 This document provides an overview of the technologies used in FarmData2.
 It discusses the role that each technology plays in the project.
 Links are provided to further resources for learning about each technologies.
-For some technologies, learning activities are provided that are specific to FarmData2 and focus on the essentials necessary to get started.
+These resource typically range from a quick introduction to definitive references.
+For some technologies, learning activities are provided that are specific to FarmData2 and focus on the essentials that are necessary to get started.

 ## Preliminaries ##